tiv-io/ads-js-example/README.md

-# Tivio sdk-js example 1 - player wrapper
+# Tivio sdk-js example

 The purpose of this example is to show/test basic usage of `@tivio/sdk-js`.
-It covers only few sdk features, please feel free to extend it.

 ## Library and doc